RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 - New extensions can be introduced with consensus between the HDSC, Globalised, and ESTA

 ## Evaluation of the PiCo model
-During three meetings in Q1 2025, we came to the following conclusions
+During three meetings in Q1 2025, we identified the following issues in implementing PiCo-M for historical person data on slave history:

 |  | Issue | Description	  |